General Information on Isle Royale Travel

-- ISLE ROYALE NATIONAL PARK HAS MADE A CHANGE TO USER FEE COLLECTION.
-CONCESSIONS OPERATORS WILL NO LONGER BE REQUIRED TO COLLECT THE USER FEE, IT WILL BE COLLECTED BY THE PARK THROUGH AN ONLINE PAYMENT.
+- ISLE ROYALE NATIONAL PARK HAS MADE A CHANGE TO ENTRANCE FEE COLLECTION.
+CONCESSIONS OPERATORS WILL NO LONGER BE REQUIRED TO COLLECT THE ENTRANCE FEE, IT WILL BE COLLECTED BY THE PARK THROUGH AN ONLINE PAYMENT.
 CONTACT THEM AT https://www.pay.gov/public/form/start/67093923 OR AT 906-482-0984.

-PLEASE DO NOT CONTACT US REGARDING USER FEES THE LATEST IS INFO IS AVAILABLE FROM THE PARK!
+PLEASE DO NOT CONTACT US REGARDING ENTRANCE FEES THE LATEST IS INFO IS AVAILABLE FROM THE PARK!

 - ***CANCELLATION POLICY*** All reservations cancelled at least two full weeks prior to the scheduled trip date are subject to a 15% fee, 85% of fare will be refunded.
 If a reservation is cancelled within two weeks of scheduled trip date, there is NO REFUND.
 You MUST call us to cancel a reservation prior to the trip date or no refund will be made.
 If WE cancel a trip due to weather or any other conditions, you will receive a full refund of all fares, however, you must be present to receive the refund, if you are not present you will be deemed "No Show" and forfeit your refund.
 Reservations are good only for the dates reserved, they are not transferable to other dates or people without prior approval from GPIR and a revised confirmation will be issued.
 PLEASE, be sure of your trip before booking.
 Due to things in life changing without warning, it may be prudent to consider purchasing trip insurance from a third party provider.